mstocco/mariostoc.co/content/traininglog/20230528-challenge2023-4weeksout.md

 ### NOTES
 Total Time: **60 Minutes** &nbsp; Walk/Run: **7.2 km**

 Missed my afternoon swim window.
 In lieu, I added 20 minutes of walking to my _"second"_ workout.
-Legs are tired and maybe I was landing heavy; my right ankle felt weak during the last few reps.
+Tired legs and maybe I was landing heavy, my right ankle felt weaker during the last few reps.
 Pretty consistent 5:30/km during the 2 minute reps; I would have honestly guessed 6:30/km.
 The clock in my head is way off.

-Angry tissue flair up around my right clavicle; swimming may not have worked earlier regardless.
+Angry tissue flair up around my right clavicle; swimming may not have worked earlier today.

 <!---->
 ## WEDNESDAY MAY 31 ⛅️